raylene/eng-handbook/management/guide-to-1-1s.md

 *You may want to create it so that both of you are in control of the time, and can move the meeting independently*

 ### Timing Choices
 * 1 hour: this is considered the ~longest length for a 1:1, and may be used more commonly with less frequent meetings.
-(Note that it may be hard to make the full hour feel productive, so consider starting with a shorter timeslot and increasing if needed.)
+(Note that it may be hard to make the full hour feel productive, so consider starting shorter and increasing if needed.)
 * 45m: somewhere in between, often used to catch up initially with new team members
-* 30m: this is the most common length for a 1:1, and also the minimum amount of time you may need to have a productive discussion; typically weekly
+* 30m: this is a common 1:1 length, and also the minimum amount of time you may need to have a productive discussion; typically weekly

-*A good rule of thumb is to start with 30m weekly, and adjust the timing as your relationship develops.*
+*A good rule of thumb is to start with 30m or 45m weekly, and adjust the timing as your relationship develops.*

 As a manager, you should aim to meet with each of your teammates roughly every ~1-2 weeks.

-If for some reason, you are meeting with them less frequently than biweekly, you should consider other ways to ensure they are getting the ongoing support they need.
-E.g. having other 1:1 support with mentors on their team, or being explicit about you helping in a transition time when they do not yet have dedicated managers.
+If for some reason, you are meeting with them less frequently, you should consider other ways to ensure they are getting the ongoing support they need.
+E.g. having other 1:1 support with mentors on their team, or being explicit that you are helping in a transition time while looking for additional managers.

 ## Making an Agenda